facebook/watchman/website/_docs/configuration.markdown

 and replaying the event stream from a known point in time and avoids the need to recrawl the entire watch.

 If this option is set to `false`, or if the journal is not available, the original strategy of recrawling the watched directory tree is used instead.

+*Since 4.7.*

+The default changed to `true`.
+In addition, this resync strategy is now also applied to `kFSEventStreamEventFlagKernelDropped` events.

 ### idle_reap_age_seconds